Efficient Learning in Large-Scale Combinatorial Semi-Bandits: Proof for Theorem

 Our construction of confidence set is motivated by the analysis in \citep{shipra2013}.
 We start by defining some useful notation.
 Specifically, for any $t=1,2,\ldots, n$, any $k=1,2, \ldots, \left| A^t \right|$, we define

-One key observation is that $\eta_{t,k}$'s form a Martingale difference sequence (MDS)\footnote{Note that the notion of ``time" is indexed by a pair $(t,k)$, and follows the lexicographical order.}.
+One key observation is that $\eta_{t,k}$'s form a Martingale difference sequence (MDS)\footnote{Note that the notion of ``time" is indexed by a pair $(t,k)$, and follows the lexicographical order.} since $\bw(e)$'s are statistically independent under $P$.
 Moreover, since $\bw_t \left(a_k^t \right)$ is bounded in interval $[0,1]$, $\eta_{t,k}$'s are sub-Gaussian with constant $R=1$.
 We further define

 As we will see later, we define $V_t$ and $\xi_t$ to use the ``self normalized bound" developed in \cite{abbasi-yadkori11improved} (see Theorem 1 of \cite{abbasi-yadkori11improved}).
 Notice that based on the above definition, we have $\Sigma_t^{-1} = \frac{1}{\sigma^2} V_t$, and